Tips for falling asleep

 Tools and aids: What helps to fall asleep?

-Are you looking for tips on how to fall asleep with effective aids?
-In addition to the general aspects listed above, there are some innovative tools that can help you drift off to dreamland more quickly.
-Based on an ancient principle from traditional Chinese medicine, an acupressure mat for example, can help you to relax and fall asleep more easily.
+Looking for tips on how to fall asleep with effective tools?
+In addition to the general aspects listed above, there are some innovative tools that can help you drift off to dreamland faster.
+Based on an ancient principle from Traditional Chinese Medicine, an acupressure mat, for example, can help you relax and fall asleep better.

-The special mat has hundreds of small spikes that distribute the pressure to different points on your body, improve your promote blood circulation and a feeling of relaxation feeling.
-Some people report that 10 to 20 minutes on an on an acupressure mat before going to bed have a calming effect and help them fall asleep.
+The special mat has hundreds of small spikes that distribute pressure to different points on your body, stimulate your circulation and create a feeling of relaxation.
+Some people report that 10 to 20 minutes on an acupressure mat before going to bed has a calming effect and helps them to fall asleep.
 Applying the mat to certain points, for example below the base of the skull (LG16) or on the inner crease of your wrist (H7), can enhance this effect.

 So-called "white noise machines" are devices that produce a constant, calming sound and mask disturbing background noise.
 The frequency ranges are represented in balanced proportions, without rising and falling pitches.
-This monotonous background noise is said to promote a good night's sleep in adults and children - which is why it is one of the most popular sleep aids. tips for putting babies to sleep among other things.
+This monotonous background noise is said to promote good sleep in both adults and children - which is why it is one of the most popular tips for putting babies to sleep.

 Last but not least, weighted blankets are popular tools for falling asleep and staying asleep: They are heavier than regular comforters and exert a gentle, even pressure on your body.
 This makes them feel safe and secure and can help you relax.